Ajoka revisits partition on 70th anniversary

-LAHORE: Ajoka theatre is presenting a three-day theatre festival to mark the 70th anniversary of the Partition of the subcontinent.

-Entitled "Revisiting Partition" the event will feature three plays on the theme at Alhamra on the Mall on 10-12 October.
+LAHORE-Ajoka theatre is presenting a three-day theatre festival to mark the 70th anniversary of the Partition of the Sub-continent.
+Entitled “Revisiting Partition” the event will feature three plays on the theme at Alhamra on October 10.

-The festival will open with “Kaun hai yeh Gustakh” on Tuesday 10th October.

 Enactments of his short stories Siyah Hashiye, Khol do, Thanda Gosht & Toba Tek Singh depict the horrors of the violence which accompanied Partition.